ingo/ingo.github.io/_recipes/roasted_turkey_ramen.md

 title: Roasted Turkey Ramen
 ---

-The rich, cloudy broth is a tribute to traditional turkey recipes.
-This recipe is a creative way to use your Thanksgiving leftovers.
 The original recipe was created by Joshua Mangerson, who would pick off the remaining meat from the turkey carcass, submerge it in chicken stock and let it simmer.
 The next day, the turkey leftovers are transformed into turkey ramen, with mushrooms, scallions and a six-minute egg in each bowl.
 The rich, cloudy broth is an ode to the Strongbow Inn, the turkey restaurant that Mr. Mangerson’s great-grandmother opened in 1940 on the family turkey farm in Valparaiso, Ind.

 ### Ingredients